Debt Service Coverage Ratio: How To Calculate & Improve Your Business’s DSCR

 Net Operating Income / Current Year’s Debt Obligations = Debt Service Coverage Ratio

-But what is net operating income and how do you determine your current year’s total debt?
+But what is net operating income, and how do you determine your current year’s total debt?

 Net Operating Income

 Your net operating income is your total revenue or income generated from selling products or services, minus your operating expenses.
-According to the Houston Chronicle:

 Current Year’s Debt Obligations